-- 425 Communicating Religion (4) (Enroll in COMM 425) - 430 New Religious Movements (4) Crosscultural examination of "New Religions" and new religious movements: their origins, characteristics, and development.
-Field research will be emphasized. - 431 The Taoist Tradition (4) (Enroll in EALC 431) - 440 Patterns of Contemporary Religious Thought (4) Examination of the principal figures, schools of thought, and current trends in late 20th and 21st century theology. - 441 Origins of Modern Theology (4) 19th century liberal, rationalist, and historical theology. - 442 Religion and Science (4) Explores whether religion and science offer competing or complementary models for understanding the world and the human place within it. - 455 Philosophy of Religion: Bases of Belief and Disbelief (4) Rational and empirical foundations for religious faith and for skepticism. - 460 Senior Seminar: Medical Ethics (4, Fa) Analysis of ethical problems related to new developments in medical science.
-Graded CR/NC. - 461 Business and Society (4) Theories of corporate social responsibility from contrasting points of view and the relation of social responsibility to theories of management ethics, utilizing case studies. - 462 Religion and Violence (4) Religious and moral perspectives on war, pacifism, violent and non-violent protest, and religion-based terrorism and militia. - 465 Contemporary Religious Ethics (4) New directions in Judeo-Christian thought about the relation of religious belief to problems of individual behavior and social order. - 468 Sociology of Religion (4) The role of religion in modern society from the standpoint of sociological theory and research. - 469 Black Religion in America (4) Historical, sociological, and theological analysis of the nature and role of black religion in the American setting. - 471 Jesus (4) A study of major interpretations of the figure of Jesus, with focus on the interaction between religious traditions and culture.
+425 Communicating Religion (4) (Enroll in COMM 425)

+430 New Religious Movements (4) Crosscultural examination of "New Religions" and new religious movements: their origins, characteristics, and development.
+Field research will be emphasized.
+431 The Taoist Tradition (4) (Enroll in EALC 431)

+440 Patterns of Contemporary Religious Thought (4) Examination of the principal figures, schools of thought, and current trends in late 20th and 21st century theology.

+441 Origins of Modern Theology (4) 19th century liberal, rationalist, and historical theology.

+442 Religion and Science (4) Explores whether religion and science offer competing or complementary models for understanding the world and the human place within it.

+443 Evolution, Free Will, and the Problem of the Soul (4, Irregular) Explores the challenge to traditional belief in the "mind" or "soul" posed by theories that portray the mind-brain as a deterministic mechanism produced by evolution.

+455 Philosophy of Religion: Bases of Belief and Disbelief (4) Rational and empirical foundations for religious faith and for skepticism.

+460 Senior Seminar: Medical Ethics (4, Fa) Analysis of ethical problems related to new developments in medical science.
+Graded CR/NC.

+461 Business and Society (4) Theories of corporate social responsibility from contrasting points of view and the relation of social responsibility to theories of management ethics, utilizing case studies.

+462 Religion and Violence (4) Religious and moral perspectives on war, pacifism, violent and non-violent protest, and religion-based terrorism and militia.

+465 Contemporary Religious Ethics (4) New directions in Judeo-Christian thought about the relation of religious belief to problems of individual behavior and social order.

+468 Sociology of Religion (4) The role of religion in modern society from the standpoint of sociological theory and research.

+469 Black Religion in America (4) Historical, sociological, and theological analysis of the nature and role of black religion in the American setting.

+471 Jesus (4) A study of major interpretations of the figure of Jesus, with focus on the interaction between religious traditions and culture.

-- 473 Advanced Old Testament Studies (4)Consideration of specific topics in Old Testa- - ment studies; particular topics determined each semester. - 474 Advanced New Testament Studies (4) Consideration of specific topics in New Testament studies.
-Particular topics determined each semester. - 480 History of Christianity (4) Intellectual, institutional, and social history of the Christian movement from its beginnings to modern times. - 481 History of Religion in America (4) Intellectual, institutional, and social history of religion in America from colonial times to the present. - 482 Jesus in American History and Culture (4) (Enroll in HIST 482) - 490x Directed Research (2-8, max 8) Individual research and readings.
+473 Advanced Old Testament Studies (4) Consideration of specific topics in Old Testament studies; particular topics determined each semester.

+474 Advanced New Testament Studies (4) Consideration of specific topics in New Testament studies.
+Particular topics determined each semester.

+480 History of Christianity (4) Intellectual, institutional, and social history of the Christian movement from its beginnings to modern times.

+481 History of Religion in America (4) Intellectual, institutional, and social history of religion in America from colonial times to the present.

+482 Jesus in American History and Culture (4) (Enroll in HIST 482)

+490x Directed Research (2-8, max 8) Individual research and readings.
 Not available for graduate credit.
-Prerequisite: departmental approval. - 494 Advanced Near Eastern and Mediterranean Archaeology (4, max 8, Irregular) Laboratory work in special Near Eastern archaeological problems; emphasis on ceramic analysis, conservation techniques, dating processes, and excavation report evaluation. - 495 Field Methods in Archaeology (2-6) Archaeological field study emphasizing current paradigms of data collection and evaluation; social scientific study of material culture and its relationship to religious expression. - 499 Special Topics in Religion (2-4, max 8) Selected topics in religious studies. - 500 History of Theological Ethics (4) The ethical thought of major theological thinkers in the patristic, medieval, Reformation, and modern periods. - 501 Theories and Methods in Religious Ethics (4) Classical and contemporary writers on the interpretation of religious ethics.
-Perspectives from the history, phenomenology and the social scientific study of religious ethics. - 503 Theories of Rights and Justice (4) Naturalist, utilitarian, contractarian, and Marxian conceptions of rights and distributive justice; their history and contribution to contemporary social ethics.
+Prerequisite: departmental approval.

+494 Advanced Near Eastern and Mediterranean Archaeology (4, max 8, Irregular) Laboratory work in special Near Eastern archaeological problems; emphasis on ceramic analysis, conservation techniques, dating processes, and excavation report evaluation.

+495 Field Methods in Archaeology (2-6) Archaeological field study emphasizing current paradigms of data collection and evaluation; social scientific study of material culture and its relationship to religious expression.

+499 Special Topics in Religion (2-4, max 8) Selected topics in religious studies.

+500 History of Theological Ethics (4) The ethical thought of major theological thinkers in the patristic, medieval, Reformation, and modern periods.

+501 Theories and Methods in Religious Ethics (4) Classical and contemporary writers on the interpretation of religious ethics.
+Perspectives from the history, phenomenology and the social scientific study of religious ethics.

+503 Theories of Rights and Justice (4) Naturalist, utilitarian, contractarian, and Marxian conceptions of rights and distributive justice; their history and contribution to contemporary social ethics.